nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 i.set(True)
 ```

-for most types, `set` will copy the value, I.e. setting `a` to `b` and then manipulating `b` will not change `a`.
+For most types, `set` will copy the value, i.e. setting `a` to `b` and then manipulating `b` will not change `a`.
 However, for certain types such as elements, text ranges and arrays, these are held by reference and therefore manipulating the value it was set two will change the underlying object for both variables.

 #### Booleans
 ```